 - In the Placement area, select where the logging call should be placed in the generated VCL.
 Valid values are Format Version Default, waf_debug (waf_debug_log), and None.
 See our guide on changing log placement for more information.

 - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
 Our discussion of format strings provides more information.

 - In the Timestamp format field, optionally enter a timestamp format for log files.
 The default is an

 strftimecompatible string.
 Our guide on changing where log files are written provides more information.

-- In the Bucket name field, type the name of the Amazon S3 bucket in which to store the logs.
+- In the Bucket name field, enter the name of the Amazon S3 bucket in which to store the logs.

-In the Secret key field, type the secret key associated with the Amazon S3 bucket.
+- If you select User Credentials, enter the access key and secret key associated with the IAM user you created in your AWS account specifically for Fastly.
 See Amazon's documentation on security credentials for more information.